georgedmendoza/team-profile-generator/README.md

 # team-profile-generator

   ## Description
   This application generates a team webpage using node.js, inquirer, js, html, & css.
 The information the user inputs is captured and generates a webpage displaying all the team information.
 The user can create a team composed of engineers, interns, and managers.
 Currently this webpage requires one manager to be generated.
+This application also includes test that check to see if the creation criteria for the manager, engineer, and intern are meet before making changes to the application.
 A brief video is attached in the Usage section to see how the application functions when the user is interacting with it.

   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)